tannerlinsley/springer/README.md

 console.log(spring(1))   // 1
 ```

+## Acknowledgements
+`Springer` is heavily inspired by [React-Motion](https://github.com/chenglou/react-motion) with he bulk of the difficult physics logic originally done by the amazing [Chenglou](https://github.com/chenglou.
+Thanks Cheng!

 ## Contributing
 To suggest a feature, create an issue if it does not already exist.
 If you would like to help develop a suggested feature follow these steps: